EthanKim8683/Competitive-Programming/Codeforces/Problemset/DFS and Similar/notes.md

 // Initialize binary lifting: each node stores the 1st
 // ancestor above it, the 2nd, 4th, 8th, 16th, 32nd, etc.
-void dfs(int a, int parent) {
+// Make sure the root's parent is itself, and not -1. void dfs(int a, int parent) {
   tour_begs[a] = timer;
   timer++;